Justice Dept., Congress probing Trump seizures of Dems' data

 Senate Democratic leaders immediately demanded that former Attorneys General Bill Barr and Jeff Sessions, who both oversaw Trump's leak probes, testify about the secret subpoenas.
 Senate Majority Leader Chuck Schumer and Senate Judiciary Committee Chairman Dick Durbin said in a statement that “this appalling politicization of the Department of Justice by Donald Trump and his sycophants” must be investigated.
 They said Barr and Sessions are subject to a subpoena if they refuse.

-Prosecutors from Trump’s Justice Department had subpoenaed Apple for the data, according to a committee official and two other people familiar with the matter.
+Prosecutors from Trump’s Justice Department had subpoenaed Apple for the data.
 The records of at least 12 people connected to the intelligence panel were eventually shared by the company, including aides, former aides and family members.
 One was a minor.

+The subpoena, issued in February 2018, requested information on 73 phone numbers and 36 email addresses, Apple said.
+It also included a non-disclosure order that prohibited the company from notifying any of the people, the company said in a statement.
+The subpoena didn’t include any context about the investigation and it would have been “virtually impossible for Apple to understand the intent of the desired information without digging through users’ accounts,” the company said.

 Apple informed the committee last month that the records had been shared and that the investigation had been closed, but did not give extensive detail.
 The committee official and the two others with knowledge of the data seizures were granted anonymity to discuss them.

-The Justice Department obtained the metadata — often records of calls, texts and locations — but not other content from the devices, like photos, messages or emails, according to one of the people.
-Another said that Apple complied with the subpoena, providing the information to the Justice Department, but did not immediately notify the members of Congress or the committee about the disclosure.
+The Justice Department obtained the metadata — often records of calls, texts and locations — but not other content from the devices, like photos, messages or emails.
+The order prohibiting Apple from discussing the subpoena, or notifying the people whose records were being seized, was extended three times, one each year, Apple said.

+“We regularly challenge warrants, subpoenas and nondisclosure orders and have made it our policy to inform affected customers of governmental requests about them just as soon as possible,” the company statement said.

 House Speaker Nancy Pelosi, D-Calif., said in a statement that the data seizures "appear to be yet another egregious assault on our democracy” by the former president.